solidify/jira-azuredevops-migrator/docs/faq.md

     JiraAccountId2=AzureDevOps.User2@some.domain
     JiraAccountId3=AzureDevOps.User3@some.domain
     ```

+    In order to make sure that your user's email is publicly visible to everyone in Jira, go to <https://id.atlassian.com/manage-profile/profile-and-visibility> -> Contact -> Email Address -> Who can see this? -> "Anyone"

 - When using Jira Server then firstly make sure in the config the ' "using-jira-cloud": false' is set.
 The mapping should look like the example below: